levideutsch/react-phase-2-project/README.md

     You will then be taken to the browser to start using the project.
 ![image](img1.png)

 Here we have all of our listed properties along with our `Home`, `Add`, and `Delisted` buttons.

+## Home:
+Home has all of our listed properties.
+Every individual property displays it's:

+1: Location
+2: Price per night
+3: Distance

 There's also and option to filter your properties by price, distance, and alphabetical.